jorgeilosona/DebDroid-1/README.md

 4.)
 Install additional Packages.
 (Without it. the container won't start) \
 `apt install xorg-xhost tigervnc` \
-Although if you want to use CLI Only. you don't need to install these unless you want to run GUI Apps
+Although if you want to use CLI Only. you don't need to install these unless you want to run GUI Apps \
+***Due to a [bug](https://github.com/TigerVNC/tigervnc/issues/800) in TigerVNC. we'll have to use Termux's TigerVNC. until someone has finally found a permanent solution about that bug. and cannot be maintained per arm architecture

 # Preparing The Container
 After all packages is installed. you can install it by typing: \